t-black4/FlexROS/LearningRoadMap.md

 ### 🔹 Skills to Learn:

-* ROS 2 topics, messages, and timers
+[ x ]ROS 2 topics, messages, and timers
+    - Created a ROS 2 node
+    - Subscribed to topics
+    - Published to topics
+    - Used timers
-* RViz visualization setup
+[ x ]RViz visualization setup
+    - Created a launch file
+    - Added a robot model to RViz
+    - Added a joint state publisher
+    - Added a robot state publisher
-* Basic URDF model understanding
+[ x ]Basic URDF model understanding
+    - Used Universal Robots ROS2 Description
-* Setup MoveIt or RViz Motion Planning Plugin
+[ ]Setup MoveIt or RViz Motion Planning Plugin

 ---